networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/generation.md

 java -jar light-codegen/codegen-cli/target/codegen-cli.jar -f swagger -o light-example-4j/rest/swagger/ms_chain/api_a/generated -m model-config/rest/swagger/api_a/1.0.0/swagger.json -c model-config/rest/swagger/api_a/1.0.0/config.json
 ```

-You might realized that light-codegen is very fast compare with other code generators.
+You might realized that light-codegen is very fast compared to other code generators.
 It is
-due to using rocker template engine which compiles templates into Java classes during build
+due to it using a rocker template engine which compiles templates into Java classes during the build
 process.
 It supports dynamic template reloading but we are not using it.
 That is why is has
 a info logging "INFO com.fizzed.rocker.runtime.RockerRuntime - Rocker template reloading not
 activated".
 This message can be simply ignored.